Position: Professor of Counseling, Emeritus

 Bruce Davenport has been teaching Choice Theory and Reality Therapy at Carson-Newman College since 2000.
 He is a school counselor and a licensed Professional Counselor.
 He has a BA degree from Carson-Newman and a master's in educational psychology and guidance from the University of Tennessee.
 He is a faculty member for the William Glasser Institute and helps train teachers and counselors to become certified in Choice Theory and Reality Therapy.
 He is married to Donna and they have three children.
 His son is a graduate of C-N and a daughter is a senior at C-N.

-Position: Associate Professor of Counseling and Religion
+Position: Professor of Religion

 Campus Phone: 865-471-3246